keerthanshetty6/cmapf/README.md

 ### For pypi packages

-If our official pypi packages are used, install with:
+To use our official pypi packages, install with:

 ```
+python -m venv venv
+source venv/bin/activate
-pip install clingo cffi scikit-build
+pip install .
-python setup.py build install
 ```

+Make sure that a recent enough C++ compiler is available on the system.

 ### Generic install

-If clingo has been installed, the package can be compiled and installed using:
+If clingo has been installed system wide, the package can be compiled and installed using:

 ```
 cmake -DCMAKE_BUILD_TYPE=release -DCMAKE_INSTALL_PREFIX=<prefix> -S . -B <build>